-The PACT is a vibrant coalition of more than twenty organisations working collaboratively and strategically in the global HIV response.
+The PACT is a vibrant coalition of more than 80 organisations working collaboratively and strategically in the global HIV response.
 Since 2013 we have been building solidarity across youth organisations to ensure the health, well-being and human rights of all young people.

 Meaningful youth participation

 Committing to consultation with our key constituencies at country level.

 Organizations continually share and update each other.